rsuite/rsuite/docs/pages/components/overview/en-US/index.md

 # Components

-All components and utils provided by React Suite.
+All components and hooks provided by React Suite.

 ---